-The Solo Blog features local news, stories and commentary all from the perspective of our talented, tight-knit collective of real estate professionals.
+The Solo Real Estate Blog features local news, stories and commentary all from the perspective of our talented, tight-knit collective of real estate professionals in Philadelphia.
 Take a look and get to know Solo Real Estate and the community we serve.

 Recent Blog Posts

 Everyone has a moving horror story.
 The broken, irreplaceable family heirloom.
 A final bill that was twice the estimate.
 The van showed up two hours late.
 Or worse!
 We hope your next move is a positive experience so we’ve put together some guidelines on how to prepare and organize for the big day.
 Know your rights Professional movers are (read more…)

 Do you have a plant that isn’t sparking joy?
 Bring it to Philadelphia Horticultural Society’s (PHS) monthly Plant Swap at the PHS Pop Up Garden at South Street.
 This free family-friendly event is a Happy Hour for plants that could use a new life and an opportunity to meet fellow gardeners that can use a $5 margarita.

 Would you live in a stable, factory, or women’s shelter?
 Recent trends show that thousands of Philadelphians are eager to call repurposed historic buildings home, making our City a national leader in adaptive reuse.
 From former factories to carriage houses, and more, Philly’s building conversions are as varied as the original buildings they inhabit.